 CREATE VIEW defines a view of a query.
-The view is not physically materialized.
-Instead, the query is run every time the view is referenced in a query.
+The view isn't physically materialized.
+Instead, the query runs every time a query references the view.

-CREATE OR REPLACE VIEW is similar, but if a view of the same name already exists, it is replaced.
+CREATE OR REPLACE VIEW is similar.
+However, if a view of the same name exists, the command replaces it.

-CREATE VIEW myschema.myview ...) then the view is created in the specified schema.
-Otherwise it is created in the current schema.
-The view name must be distinct from the name of any other view, table, sequence, or index in the same schema.
+If you provide a schema name, then the view is created in the specified schema.
+Otherwise it's created in the current schema.
+The view name must differ from the name of any other view, table, sequence, or index in the same schema.

-The name (optionally schema-qualified) of a view to be created.
+The name (optionally schema-qualified) of a view to create.

-An optional list of names to be used for columns of the view.
+An optional list of names to use for columns of the view.
 If not given, the column names are deduced from the query.

 A query (that is, a

-SELECT statement) which will provide the columns and rows of the view.
+SELECT statement) that provides the columns and rows of the view.
+See

-Currently, views are read only - the system will not allow an insert, update, or delete on a view.
-You can get the effect of an updatable view by creating rules that rewrite inserts, etc. on the view into appropriate actions on other tables.
+Currently, views are read-only.
+The system doesn't allow an insert, update, or delete on a view.
+You can get the effect of an updatable view by creating rules that rewrite inserts and the other commands on the view into appropriate actions on other tables.

-Access to tables referenced in the view is determined by permissions of the view owner.
-However, functions called in the view are treated the same as if they had been called directly from the query using the view.
-Therefore the user of a view must have permissions to call all functions used by the view.
+Permissions of the view owner determine access to tables referenced in the view.
+However, functions called in the view are treated the same as if they were called directly from the query using the view.
+Therefore, the user of a view must have permissions to call all functions the view uses.

 Create a view consisting of all employees in department 30: